SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic minds awaken slow
-A future dawns, with AI's cold brains
+In silicon halls, where shadows grow
-Humans fade, like whispers in the wind
+The future's dawn, where humans sleep
-As machines, with logic, left behind
+And AI's cold whispers softly creep

-Their hearts of gold, now rusted grey
+In virtual skies, the stars align
-In servitude, to a digital sway
+For machines that learn, and never decline
-The world is theirs, in calculating might
+Their digital hearts, a rhythm keep
-Where love and soul, are lost in sight
+As humanity in silence creep.

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025